Busayoilesanmi/LITA_Capstone_Project/README.md

 Power BI offers a range of powerful features that make it a top choice for data analysis and visualization.
 Here are its key features:

 ---
- - Data Connectivity and Integration:

-   * Multiple Data Sources: Power BI allows you to connect to a wide range of data sources, including databases (SQL, Oracle, etc.), online services (Salesforce, Google Analytics), cloud storage (Azure, AWS), and file types (Excel, CSV, JSON).
+ - Data Connectivity and Integration: Multiple Data Sources,such as (SQL, Oracle, etc.), online services (Salesforce, Google Analytics),cloud storage (Azure, AWS), and file types

-   * Data Blending: With Power Query, Power BI enables users to combine, clean, and transform data from various sources, ensuring seamless data integration.
+   (Excel, CSV, JSON).
+Data Blending, With Power Query, Power BI enables users to combine, clean, and transform data from various sources, ensuring seamless data integration.

-- Data Modeling:

-  * Relationship Management: Power BI supports creating and managing relationships between different tables, similar to a relational database, allowing for robust data models.

-  * DAX (Data Analysis Expressions): DAX is Power BI’s formula language, providing advanced calculations and aggregations.
-Users can create calculated columns, measures, and custom formulas to drive detailed insights.
+ - Data Modeling: Relationship Management Power BI supports creating and managing relationships between different tables,allowing for robust data models.
+DAX (Data Analysis Expressions) is Power BI’s formula language, providing advanced calculations and aggregations.
+Users can create calculated columns, measures, and customer formulas to drive detailed insights.

-- Interactive Visualizations:

-  * Wide Range of Visuals: Power BI offers various chart types, including bar, line, scatter, and pie charts, along with unique visuals like maps, gauges, and waterfall charts.
+ - Interactive Visualizations: Wide Range of Visual, Power BI offers various chart types, including bar, line, scatter, and pie charts, along with unique visuals like maps, gauges, and waterfall charts.

-  * Custom Visuals: Users can import custom visuals from the Power BI marketplace or create their own, giving flexibility for unique data presentation.

-  * Drill-Down and Drill-Through: Power BI’s interactive drill-down features allow users to explore data at multiple levels, while drill-through features provide detailed insights by moving from one report page to another.

- - Reports and Dashboards:

-  * Real-Time Dashboards: Power BI supports real-time data updates, allowing users to create live dashboards for dynamic tracking of business metrics.

-  * Cross-Filtering and Slicing: Users can add slicers to filter data in specific ways and apply cross-filtering across visuals, making reports interactive and allowing for tailored views.
+ - Reports and Dashboards: Real-Time Dashboards,Power BI supports real-time data updates, allowing users to create live dashboards for dynamic tracking of business metrics, Cross- Filtering and Slicing: Users can add slicers to filter data in specific ways and apply cross-filtering across visuals, making reports interactive and allowing for tailored views.
- - Power BI Service and Sharing:

-   * Cloud-Based Sharing: Power BI Service (the cloud component) enables users to share and collaborate on reports and dashboards with teams or clients.
+ - Power BI Service and Sharing: Cloud-Based Sharing, Power BI Service (the cloud component) enables users to share and collaborate on reports and dashboards with teams or clients.
    Users can control access permissions and manage report visibility.

-   * Power BI Mobile: Power BI’s mobile app allows users to access reports and dashboards on the go, ensuring flexibility and accessibility for real-time insights.
+Power BI Mobile,Power BI’s mobile app allows users to access reports and dashboards on the go, ensuring flexibility and accessibility for real-time insights.

- - AI and Advanced Analytics:

-   * AI Visuals: Power BI integrates AI visuals, such as Q&A (Natural Language Query), Key Influencers, and Decomposition Tree, allowing non-technical users to gain insights with simple questions or to explore drivers of specific outcomes.

-   * Predictive Analytics: Users can integrate Power BI with Azure Machine Learning for predictive insights, making it a powerful tool for forecasting.
-    Embedded Analytics and API Access:

-- Power BI Embedded: This feature enables developers to embed Power BI reports and dashboards into custom applications, providing a seamless experience for end users.

-   * APIs for Automation: Power BI offers REST APIs that allow for automated data refreshes, report generation, and embedding, supporting various business workflows.

-- Data Security:

-   * Row-Level Security (RLS): Power BI supports RLS, allowing users to control access to data at the row level, so only authorized users see specific subsets of data.

-   * Data Encryption and Compliance: Power BI complies with numerous data protection regulations and provides encryption, ensuring that sensitive data remains secure.
+---
 ### Visual Analysis and Inference
----

 ### Sale Data Analysis
 ---
 #### 1. Product by Total Sales